cardano-foundation/CIPs/CPS-0010/README.md

 Connection standards must strive to, above all, not compromise the security of wallets or dApps.
 Connection standards should be aware of the potential impacts of standard security vulnerabilities, such as man-in-the-middle attacks.

-The security of the API should again remain eminent.
+The security of the API should remain eminent.
 An example of this is that no secret information should ever be allowed to leave the wallet.

 #### 2. Range of supported connection